2025 VA Disability Pay Rates

 Contacting us does not create an attorney-client relationship.

-Read on to discover how the changes will affect you and your family.
+Find out how these changes might impact you and your family.
 For specific advice regarding your situation, reach out to an experienced VA attorney in your area.

 What is a Cost-of-Living (COLA) Adjustment?

-The Social Security Administration (SSA) updates the COLA adjustment each year, and it bases the increase on the Consumer Price Index for Urban Wage Earnings and Clerical Workers (CPI-W).
-The Bureau of Labor Statistics (BLS) calculates the monthly CPI-W, and the SSA uses data from the previous year’s third quarter to determine COLA rates for the upcoming year.
+The Social Security Administration (SSA) updates the COLA adjustment each year.
+The increase is based on the Consumer Price Index for Urban Wage Earnings and Clerical Workers (CPI-W).
+The Bureau of Labor Statistics (BLS) calculates the monthly CPI-W. Then, the SSA uses the previous year’s 3rd quarter data to set COLA rates for the next year.

-Once the Senate approves the COLA increase for Veterans, the VA adjusts a Veteran’s monthly compensation to reflect the updated COLA rate.
+Once the Senate approves the COLA increase, the VA then updates a Veteran’s monthly compensation.
+The adjustment reflects the new COLA rate.
 Typically, Veterans see a COLA increase in their benefits each year.

-Will Disabled Vets Get a Raise in Their Monthly Benefits in 2024?
+Will Disabled Vets Get a Raise in Their 2025 VA Disability Pay Rates?

 Yes.
-The new 3.2% COLA increase will raise Veterans’ monthly disability benefits significantly.
-For example, a Veteran with a 100% disability rating and no dependents will receive an additional $116.14 to their disability compensation, or an estimated $3,738.85 per month.
-By comparison, the same Veteran in 2023 received $3,621.95 per month.
+The new 2.5% COLA increase will raise Veterans’ monthly disability benefits.
+A Veteran with a 100% rating and no dependents will see an extra $93.45 each month.
+This brings their total monthly compensation to $3,831.30.
+By comparison, the same Veteran in 2024 received $3,737.85 per month.

-Veterans with disabilities may use the VA disability pay charts below to get an idea about how much financial assistance they may be eligible to receive.
+Veterans with disabilities may use the 2025 VA Disability Pay Rates below to get an idea about how much financial assistance they may be eligible to receive.
+Visit our VA Disability Calculator to learn more.
 Please note that the numbers found on this page are only estimates and the actual payment amounts may vary.

 Benefits Rate Tables